jasset75/apollo/docs/index.md

 $ npm install -g dredd
 ```

-Dredd supports several description languages such as API Bluprint and Swagger.
+Dredd supports several description languages such as API Blueprint or Swagger.
 In this case we are using API Blueprint.
 Command example to run test:

 ```sh
 dredd apiary.apib http://localhost:5000